hinton-lang/Hinton/README.md

 * **Compiling**: The compiler takes an AST, walks the tree, and generates bytecode instructions as it goes.
 It creates a `SymbolTable` to keep track of declarations made in local scopes and enforces lexical scoping at compile time so that the VM does not have to perform checks for the existence of variables at runtime.
 (You can also [print the bytecode](#printing-bytecode) of a program).

 * **Executing**: The execution step involves the creation of a stack-based Virtual Machine (VM).
 The VM takes a chunk of bytecode and executes one instruction in the chunk at a time.
-It works by pushing and popping objects onto an Object stack where it stores variables and temporary objects.
-It also has a Frames stack, where it pushed and pops function call frames.
+It works by pushing and popping objects onto an Object stack where it stores local variables and temporary objects.
+It also has a Frames stack, where it pushes and pops function call frames.

-Because Hinton programs are executed in these three separate steps, Hinton takes longer to start execution.
+Because Hinton programs are executed in these three separate steps, they takes longer to start execution.
 To see the time each step takes to execute, run the programs with the `bench_time` Cargo feature flag:
 ```
 cargo run --features bench_time </path/to/program.ht>
 ```